zhoudw-zdw/TPAMI-LeadNet/README.md

-# Contextualizing Multiple Tasks via Learning to Decompose
+# Contextualizing Meta-Learning via Learning to Decompose

-The PyTorch code for LeadNet in the paper "Contextualizing Multiple Tasks via Learning to Decompose".
+The PyTorch code for LeadNet in the paper "Contextualizing Meta-Learning via Learning to Decompose".

 ## Main idea of LeadNet